goreleaser/nfpm/www/docs/cmd/nfpm_completion_bash.md

 ## See also

-* [nfpm completion](/cmd/nfpm_completion/)	 - generate the autocompletion script for the specified shell
+* [nfpm completion](/cmd/nfpm_completion/)	 - Generate the autocompletion script for the specified shell